Pan Am Flight 103: Victims

 All 243 passengers and sixteen crew members were killed, as were eleven residents of Lockerbie on the ground.
 Of the 270 total fatalities, 190 were American citizens and forty-three were British citizens.
 Nineteen other nationalities were represented, with four or fewer passengers per country.
+One Canadian victim, Hanne-Maria Root (nee Maijala) was a dual citizen of Canada and Finland.
 The bodies of seventeen victims – ten passengers (six Americans, three Hungarians, and one Canadian) and seven Lockerbie residents – were never found, and were presumed to have been virtually "vaporized" by the fireball of the impact crater.

 Crew

 Flight 103 was under the command of Captain James B. MacQuarrie (55), a Pan Am pilot since 1964 with almost 11,000 flight hours, of which more than 4,000 had been accrued in 747 aircraft.
-He previously served three years in the U.S. Navy and five years in the Massachusetts Air National Guard, where he held the rank of major.
+He previously served three years in the US Navy and five years in the Massachusetts Air National Guard, where he held the rank of major.
 First Officer Raymond R. Wagner (52), a pilot with Pan Am since 1966 with almost 5,500 hours in the 747 and a total of nearly 12,000 hours, had previously served eight years in the New Jersey National Guard.
 Flight Engineer Jerry D. Avritt (46), who joined Pan Am in 1980 after 13 years with National Airlines, had more than 8,000 hours of flying time, with nearly 500 hours in the 747.
 The cockpit crew was based at John F. Kennedy International Airport.

-Six of the 13 cabin crew members became naturalized U.S. citizens while working for Pan Am.
+Six of the 13 cabin crew members became naturalized US citizens while working for Pan Am.
 The cabin crew was based at Heathrow and lived in the London area or commuted from around Europe.
 All were originally hired by Pan Am and seniority ranged from 9 months to 28 years.
-The cabin crew consisted of Senior Purser Gerry Murphy (51) with 25 years' service at Pan Am, Purser Milutin Velimirovich (35) with 10 years' service, Siv Engstrom (51) with 28 years' service, Nicole Avoyne-Clemens (44) with 20 years' service, Elke Kuhne (43) with 18 years' service, Noëlle Berti-Campbell (40) with 18 years' service, Maria Larracoechea (39) with 17 years' service, Irja Skabo (38) with 16 years' service, Paul Garrett (41) with 15 years' service, Lilibeth Macalolooy (27) with 3 years' service, Jocelyn Reina (26) with 1 year's service, Myra Royal (30) with 9 months' service, and Stacie Franklin (20) with 9 months' service.

 The captain, first officer, flight engineer, a flight attendant and several first-class passengers were found still strapped to their seats inside the nose section when it crashed in Tundergarth.
 A flight attendant was found alive by a local woman, but died before help could be summoned.
 Some passengers may also have remained alive briefly after impact; a pathologist's report concluded that at least two of these passengers might have survived if they had received medical attention in time.